 Once pip installed, install amzSear using pip with command:

-sudo pip install amzsear
+$ pip install amzsear

 Let us Search Amazon Products From Command line

 The typical command to use amzSear is: